Lumi-supercomputer/LUMI-SoftwareStack/prototypes/design_0.4/README_design_0.4.md

     to make it easy to find installed software through ``module spider`` and ``module keyword`` even if that software may not be visible at some point through ``module avail``.

+  * The modules that load the software stack and partition, and the modules that influence the presentation of the modules are sticky so that ``module purge`` will not remove them.
+Hence a user who wants to continue working in the same software stack can use ``module purge`` to unload all software stack-specific modules without having to start from scratch.

 ### Assumptions